-The Council is ultimately responsible for delivering the General and Specific Duties set out in the Equality Scheme.
+We are ultimately responsible for delivering the General and Specific Duties set out in the Equality Scheme.

 Our Chief Executive has overall accountability for making sure that we carry out the actions in this scheme.
-However, actions have been allocated to the relevant Directors and Heads of Service across the council, and they are responsible for carrying these out and reporting on progress.
+However, actions have been allocated to the relevant directors and heads of service across the council, and they are responsible for carrying these out and reporting on progress.

-The scheme will be monitored, and regular progress reports will be made to the Exectutive Management Team.
+The scheme will be monitored, and regular progress reports will be made to the exectutive management team.